-The Meteor is a next generation beyond-visual-range air-to-air missile (BVRAAM) developed by MBDA for the common requirements of France, Germany, Italy, Spain, Sweden and the United Kingdom.
-The ability to counter the current and future combat threats makes it one of the best air-to-air missiles in the world.
+The Meteor is a next-generation beyond-visual-range air-to-air missile (BVRAAM) developed by MBDA for the common requirements of France, Germany, Italy, Spain, Sweden and the UK.
+The ability to counter the current and future combat threats makes it one of the best AAMs in the world.

 The UK Ministry of Defence placed a contract, on behalf of six nations, for the Meteor missiles in December 2002.
 Development firing trials of the missile were successfully concluded by 2012.
 The missile will be integrated on modern combat aircraft such as Eurofighter Typhoon, Saab Gripen Dassault Rafale and F-35 Joint Strike Fighter.

-The Meteor BVRAAM features a state-of-the-art active radar seeker, a two-way data link communication, and a solid-fuelled Ramjet motor to engage a wide range of targets with pin point accuracy.
+The Meteor BVRAAM features a state-of-the-art active radar seeker, a two-way data link communication and a solid-fuelled Ramjet motor to engage a wide range of targets with pinpoint accuracy.
 It also carries a blast fragmentation warhead with proximity and impact fuses for optimum lethality.
-The missile has high countermeasures resistance and offers the biggest 'no escape zone.'
+The missile has high countermeasure resistance and offers the biggest ‘no escape zone.’

-The IRIS-T (Infra-Red Imaging System - Tail/Thrust Vector Controlled) is a new generation short-range air-to-air missile produced by Diehl BGT Defence.
+The IRIS-T (Infrared Imaging System – Tail/Thrust Vector Controlled) is a new generation short-range AAM produced by Diehl BGT Defence.
 The missile can engage aerial targets within a range of 25km.

-The missile was developed by Diehl, a company based in Germany, in partnership with companies from Greece, Italy, Canada, Norway and Spain to replace the AIM-9L Sidewinder AAM.
+The missile was developed by Germany-based Diehl in partnership with companies from Greece, Italy, Canada, Norway and Spain to replace the AIM-9L Sidewinder AAM.
 The first series production version of the IRIS-T was delivered to the German Air Force in December 2005.

-The IRIS-T can destroy a wide variety of targets with its high explosive fragmented warhead fitted with a proximity fuse.
+The IRIS-T can destroy a wide variety of targets with its high-explosive fragmented warhead fitted with a proximity fuse.
 It is fitted as a standard weapon for Eurofighter Typhoon, F-16, EF-18, Tornado and Gripen fighter aircraft.
-It is equipped with imaging infra-red (IIR) seeker for high accuracy and all-aspect capability in severe electronic counter measures (ECM) environments.
+It is equipped with imaging infrared (IIR) seeker for high accuracy and all-aspect capability in severe electronic countermeasure (ECM) environments.
 The solid-fuelled motor with thrust vector control ensures the engagement of highly manoeuvrable targets.

-The system includes two variants - MICA (EM) RF featuring an active radio frequency seeker and MICA IR featuring a dual waveband imaging infrared seeker to defeat enemy counter measures.
-A surface-launched version, named VL MICA, is also available for use by naval or ground-based air defence systems.
+The system includes two variants, namely MICA (EM) RF featuring an active radio frequency seeker and MICA IR featuring a dual waveband imaging infrared seeker to defeat enemy countermeasures.
+A surface-launched version named VL MICA is also available for use by naval or ground-based air defence systems.

-The MICA is fitted with a focused splinters HE warhead and is compatible with any advanced fighter aircraft.
-Its lightweight and compact dimensions allow for integration of up to six missiles on medium to lightweight fighters.
+The MICA is fitted with a HE warhead focused on splinter fragments and compatible with any advanced fighter aircraft.
+Its lightweight and compact dimensions allow the integration of up to six missiles on medium to lightweight fighters.

-The Python-5 from Rafael Advanced Defence Systems is a fifth generation air-to-air missile designed to engage very short range and near beyond visual range targets.
+The Python-5 from Rafael Advanced Defence Systems is a fifth-generation AAM designed to engage very short range and near BVR targets.
 It is the newest member of the Python missile range and one of the most advanced AAMs in the world.

-The Python-5 can be launched from a very short to beyond visual ranges in Lock-On-Before Launch (LOBL) and Lock-On-After Launch modes with full sphere launch capability.
+The Python-5 can be launched from very short to beyond visual ranges in lock-on before launch (LOBL) and lock-on after launch (LOAL) modes with full sphere launch capability.
 The solid fuel rocket motor and warhead ensure a high probability of success.

-The AIM-120 Advanced Medium-Range Air-to-Air Missile (AMRAAM) developed by Raytheon has proved its combat capabilities during missions in Iraq, Bosnia and Kosovo.
-Multi-shot capability, immunity to countermeasures, and low smoke solid-fuel rocket motor make the AIM-120 one of the world's best AAMs.
+Developed by Raytheon, the AIM-120 advanced medium-range air-to-air missile (AMRAAM) has proved its combat capabilities during missions in Iraq, Bosnia and Kosovo.
+Multi-shot capability, immunity to countermeasures, and low smoke solid-fuel rocket motor make the AIM-120 one of the world’s best AAMs.

 The missile is guided by an internal active radar seeker complemented by an inertial reference unit and microcomputer.
 The missile carries a high-explosive fragmentation warhead with proximity and contact fuses.

-The AIM-9X Sidewinder from Raytheon is the latest member in the Sidewinder family of short-range air-to-air missiles.
+The AIM-9X Sidewinder from Raytheon is the latest member in the Sidewinder family of short-range AAMs.
 Touted as one of the most advanced short-range AAMs in the world, it can be easily integrated on a wide range of modern combat aircraft.

-The missile is inducted by the US Navy and Air Force as well as air forces of eight international customers.
-It is deployed on F-15, F-16, F/A-18, Sea Harrier and F-4 fighters, A-4, AV-8B and Tornado attack aircraft, and AH-1 helicopter.
+The missile is inducted by the US Navy and Air Force, as well as air forces of eight international customers.
+It is deployed on F-15, F-16, F/A-18, Sea Harrier and F-4 fighters, A-4, AV-8B and Tornado attack aircraft, and AH-1 helicopters.

-The AIM-9X Block-I variant is equipped with a focal plane array IR seeker, solid-propellant rocket, and annular blast fragmentation warhead.
+The AIM-9X Block-I variant is equipped with a focal plane array IR seeker, solid-propellant rocket and an annular blast fragmentation warhead.
 It offers outstanding resistance against infrared countermeasures.
 The AIM-9X Block II variant with updated electronics is currently under development.

-The ASRAAM (Advanced Short Range Air-to-Air Missile) is designed by MBDA for within visual range (WVR) combat missions for the Royal Air Force (RAF).
+The advanced short-range air-to-air missile (ASRAAM) is designed by MBDA for within visual range (WVR) combat missions for the Royal Air Force (RAF).
 The missile is also deployed by the Royal Australian Air Force (RAAF) on its F/A-18 Hornet strike aircraft.

 The ASRAAM was inducted into service by the UK RAF in September 2002 and the RAAF in 2004.
 It can be integrated on Eurofighter Typhoon, Tornado, F/A-18, and F-35 Joint Strike Fighter.
 It is also compatible with aircraft fitted with AMRAAM or Sidewinder missiles.

-The ASRAAM is guided by an advanced focal plane array Imaging Infra-Red (IIR) seeker and gathers the target data using the aircraft sensors.
-The missile integrates a high lethality blast fragmentation warhead with impact and laser proximity fuses.
-The low signature rocket motor fitted to the missile enables high speeds throughout the flight, while the guidance system ensures the engagement of targets in highly cluttered and countermeasures environments.
+The ASRAAM is guided by an advanced focal plane array IIR seeker and gathers the target data using the aircraft sensors.
+The missile integrates a high-lethality blast fragmentation warhead with impact and laser proximity fuses.
+The low-signature rocket motor fitted to the missile enables high speeds throughout the flight while the guidance system ensures the engagement of targets in highly cluttered and countermeasures environments.

-The A-Darter is a fifth generation air-to-air missile system developed by Denel Dynamics, Mectron, Avibras, and Opto Eletrônica.
-The missile is intended to equip next-generation fighter aircraft and is scheduled to enter into service with the South African and Brazilian air forces in 2014.
+The A-Darter is a fifth-generation AAM developed by Denel Dynamics, Mectron, Avibras, and Opto Eletrônica.
+The missile is intended to equip next-generation fighter aircraft and is scheduled to enter service with the South African and Brazilian air forces in 2014.

 The missile can be integrated on JAS-39 Gripen, Hawk Mk120, F-5E/F Tiger II, F-5A/B and future F-X2 fighters.
 Its lightweight design is also compatible with conventional Sidewinder hard-points.